RC Succession

 RC Succession (RCサクセション, Āru Shī Sakuseshon) was an influential Japanese rock band from Tokyo, formed in 1968.
 One of Japan's longest-running bands, it went through many line-up changes over the years with front man Kiyoshiro Imawano and bassist Kazuo Kobayashi the only constant members, before disbanding in January 1991.

-In 2003, HMV Japan ranked RC Succession at No. 16 on their list of the "Top 100 Japanese Pops Artists".
+In 2003, HMV ranked RC Succession at No. 16 on their list of the "Top 100 Japanese Pops Artists".
 In September 2007, Rolling Stone Japan rated their 1980 live album Rhapsody at No. 2 and their 1988 cover album Covers at No. 41 on its list of the "100 Greatest Japanese Rock Albums of All Time".
 Covers was named number 1 on Bounce's 2009 list of "54 Standard Japanese Rock Albums".

 History

 In 1966, Imawano formed a band named the Clover with Kenchi Haren.
 This band broke up the following year, however, the remaining members added some new members and called it the Remainders of the Clover.
 This band changed members again in 1968, and this time they were renamed to The Remainders of the Clover Succession.
 The name was shortened and the band RC Succession was born.
 The group first started as a Tokyo-based folk trio in 1966 when leader Kiyoshiro Imawano was still in junior high school and playing in a Ventures copy band.
 The group is hard to classify, but in early years their sound was mostly R&B fashioned music played acoustically.
 Imawano, however, has quite a distinctive high warbling voice that is not typical of soul singers.
 More than a singer, he is known as a lyricist for his clever and timely lyrics.
 RC Succession developed a reputation early on as a strong live band, but did not have a hit record until 1972, and then not again for a long time after that.
 In the late 70s the group took on a more electric sound, as well as an odd glam influenced look, with Imawano in particular often appearing in loud clothing and heavy makeup.
 The group became part of a hot late 70s scene which included Yellow Magic Orchestra, The Plastics, and Sandii & The Sunsetz, created when these groups began interacting with foreign bands and releasing internationally.
 RC Succession did not catch on internationally as much as some of the others.

 In 1970, RC Succession made its debut as an acoustic trio of Kiyoshiro Imawano (vo., gt.), Wassho Rinko (another name for Kazuo Kobayashi) (b.) and Kenchi Haren (gt.).
 After guitarist Reichi "Chabo" Nakaido joined the band in 1978 replacing Haren, their popularity grew as they strengthened their rock and roll sound.
 Since then, they released series of milestone numbers including "Ameagari no Yozora Ni" (1980) and "Transistor Radio" (1980).